 To apply, complete our application form.
 We’ll send a confirmation email and set up a time with you to chat about your application.
 This allows us to get to know you, provides an opportunity for you to ask questions, and is designed to see whether you’re ready and suitable for the programme.

 We can only accept 20 people on the programme.
 A minimum of 10 people must be accepted to the programme to confirm the programme start date.

 Once accepted on the programme, you’ll need to agree to the terms and conditions and pay the non-refundable $1,000 Program Registration Fee.
-The remaining Programme Costs will be payable prior to departure for Ghana.
+The remaining Programme Costs will be payable prior to departure.
 We’ll send you a Welcome Pack with tips to help you get started on your fundraising journey, including a link to set up and personalise your fundraising page.

 Or personal investment.

 Younger applicants considered on application.

 Since returning, I have had a greater shift in perspective on living life than expected.
 With access to knowledge and the most basic resources, we can live rewarding and fulfilling lives.
 It doesn't take much to live simply and happily, while still achieving great things.

 Adrienne Teh, Interim Regional Marketing Manager for ESRI Australia